racket/racket/racket/src/README.txt

 --enable-generations (BC only)

- Enable by default: Support generational garbage colleciton in the 3m variant.
+ Enable by default: Support generational garbage collection in the 3m variant.

 --enable-backtrace (BC only, expensive debugging mode)